Ectopia cordis: Diagnosis

-The Diagnosis of ectopia cordis is found with a routine ultrasound as early as the first trimester or the beginning of the second trimester.
+The diagnosis of ectopia cordis is found with a routine ultrasound as early as the first trimester or the beginning of the second trimester.

 Treatment

 Due to the rarity and rapid postpartum mortality of ectopia cordis, limited treatment options have been developed.
-Only some successful surgeries have been performed as of now, and the mortality rate remains high.
+Only some successful surgeries had been performed as of 2020, and the mortality rate remains high.

 Prognosis

 The prognosis of ectopia cordis depends on classification according to three factors: